underscoreio/essential-slick/src/pages/4-data_modelling.md

 We'll look at this by adding the ability for people to chat in rooms.

-The room definition is straight-forward:
+The room definition is straightforward:

 ~~~ scala
 // Regular table definition for a chat room: